pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.md

 * If upgrading from 1.0 to 1.1, in the Resource Sizes for Pivotal Elastic Runtime change the following values:
 	* RAM (MB) for Cloud Controller must be 4096 (or greater)
 	* Ephemeral Disk (MB) for Compilation must be 6144 (or greater)
+* SSO integration is only supported when using Pivotal CF on vSphere 5.5.
+SSO integration is a beta feature with the 1.1.0.0 release.